 WHO WILL BE THE NEXT ‘CIO OF THE YEAR’?

 Who will be the successor to Guido Lemeire, CIO at NMBS-SNCB, as ‘CIO of the Year’?
 Who do you think deserves the title CIO of the Year 2021?
-The voting list will be determined by the editorial staff of Data News.
-The voting is open until 24th October at midnight.
+The voting list has been determined by the editorial staff of Data News.
+The voting has ended.

 The names, included in the list, will be the top 3 of the CIO’s active in our country or Belgians working abroad.
 They have proven that the job of CIO is one of the most exciting, challenging and important functions in the business world today.
 Thanks to their visionary approach, they have been successful at using ICT tools for the benefit of operational management.
 The CIO’s have, in the course of their careers, demonstrated strategic vision, leadership, personality and the capacity to contribute to an organisation’s business strategy.